Azure Information Protection integration

 - The ability to create policies to make sure classified files are being handled properly

-To enable this feature you will need both a Cloud App Security license and a license for Azure Information Protection Premium P1 or P2.
-As soon as both licenses are in place, Cloud App Security will sync the organizations labels from the Azure Information Protection service.
+To enable this feature you need both a Cloud App Security license and a license for Azure Information Protection Premium P1 or P2.
+As soon as both licenses are in place, Cloud App Security syncs the organizations labels from the Azure Information Protection service.
+Cloud App Security does not support Azure Information Protection scoped policies.

 How it works